 11. Our public relations policy is based on attraction rather than promotion; each member may determine his/her own level of anonymity.
-However, no GSF member or fellow may speak on behalf of GSF as a whole and they must clearly identify that their opinions and convictions are their own and not necessarily shared by other GSF members and/or fellows and/or GSF as a whole.
+However, no GSF member or fellow may speak on behalf of GSF as a whole and they must clearly identify that their opinions and convictions are their own and not necessarily shared by other GSF members and/or fellows.

 12. Universal and Impartial Divine Principles are the spiritual foundation of all our Traditions.
 These Divine Principles ever remind us to place principles before personalities.

 GSF maintains a Blog where members can share their stories, recipes, ask questions.
 We invite everyone to contribute to the Blog.

 Develop a mental and spiritual posture whereby truth and reality can be discerned reliably and consistently.

 Tools To Achieve This Mental and Spiritual Posture

-Remove all sugar/flour and excess quantities and any other stimulus, like caffeine, nicotine, etc. from my food plan that perpetuates and exacerbates cravings.
+Remove all sugar/flour and excess quantities and any other stimulus, like caffeine, nicotine, etc. from the food plan that perpetuates and exacerbates cravings.

 Tools To Achieve This Sterilization of the body, removing dangerous elements that create cravings;